Un1q32/iphoneports-toolchain-builder/README.md

 For example, if you want to build for armv6-apple-darwin10 with the iPhonePorts iOS 3.0 SDK, you should extract iPhoneOS3.0.sdk.tar.xz, and move the armv6-apple-darwin10 folder to iphoneports-toolchain/share/iphoneports/sdks, then run `iphoneports-add-target armv6-apple-darwin10`

-If you want to build for armv7-apple-darwin11 with the iOS 4.3 SDK, you should extract iPhoneOS4.3.sdk.tar.lzma, rename the iPhoneOS4.3.sdk folder to armv7-apple-darwin11, and move the armv7-apple-darwin11 folder to iphoneports-toolchain/share/iphoneports/sdks, then run `iphoneports-add-target armv7-apple-darwin11`

 You may have to crate a config file for your target, look in iphoneports-toolchain/etc/iphoneports to see if your target already has a config file, if it doesn't then try modifying one of the existing ones.
-A config file is just a single line shell script that sets arguements to be passed to clang, for example `set -- -mios-version-min=3.0 "$@"` or `set -- -mmacos-version-min=10.6 "$@"`
+A config file is just a single line shell script that sets arguements to be passed to clang, for example `set -- -mios-version-min=3.0 "$@"` or `set -- -mmacos-version-min=10.5 "$@"`